Skip to main content

 1. Always use Shadcn UI components from the @vendure/dashboard package for consistent styling

-2. Handle React Hook Form events properly - call field.onChange and field.onBlur appropriately for custom field components
+2. Handle React Hook Form events properly - call onChange and onBlur appropriately for custom field components

-7. Handle disabled states by checking the appropriate props
+6. Handle disabled states by using the disabled prop

-8. Target components precisely using pageId, blockId, and field for input/display components
+7. Target components precisely using pageId, blockId, and field for input components

 Design System Consistency